MERCorg/merc/crates/lts/README.md

 ## Features

 The `merc_bcg_format` feature flag enables support for reading and writing LTSs in the BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.
+The `CADP` environment variable must be set to the installation path of CADP at compilation and run time for this to work.

 ## Changelog

 ### Current

 Added support for reading and writing LTSs in the BCG format from the [CADP](https://cadp.inria.fr/man/bcg.html) toolset.
-This requires CADP to be installed on the system since we use its FFI to read and write BCG files, and is enabled via the `merc_bcg_format` feature flag.
+This requires CADP to be installed on the system and the `CADP` environment variable to be set, and it is enabled via the `merc_bcg_format` feature flag.

 Removed the `clap` dependency, this means that parsing of the `LtsFormat` enum must be handled separately.